arrow-kt/arrow/arrow-libs/core/arrow-docs/docs/patterns/monads/README.md

 The constructor `just` is used to put an object into a container `Kind<F, A>`, and `flatMap` is used to replace one contained object with another contained object.

-It's important that `flatMaps`'s argument returns `Kind<F, B>` and not just `B`, as this new contained object can have different behavior, like a left branch of `Either` or an async execution of `IO`.

 We can think of `flatMap` as a combination of `map` and `flatten`, as defined by the following signature:

 ```kotlin